wavecommander/panblog/md/posts/meta-ramblings-1.md

 Besides coming up with something entirely on my own, I want to contribute to at least one free (as in speech) software project.

-I feel a need to do something beyond pushing minor changes to enterprise software that grease the gears of our current economic system.
+I feel a need to do something beyond pushing minor changes to enterprise software that greases the gears of our current economic system.
 I read *Industrial Society and Its Future*, and despite its flaws, I can't shake the feeling that everything I do is in support of the inescapable System.
 A part of me wishes to rebel against it in some form; another part of me says, "Fuck it!
 Technology, full speed ahead!" whatever that may bring.

 ## Teaching Computer Literacy